Are you able to sell a house with a tax lien In Oregon

 How Do Bankruptcy or Other Financial Issues Impact Selling a Home With a Tax Lien?

-Bankruptcy can delay the sale or affect the settling of the lien.
+Bankruptcy can delay the sale or affect the settlement of the lien.
 Talking to a bankruptcy lawyer can help you understand how these issues can change real estate deals.

 Are There Any Specific Counties in Oregon With Unique Rules About Tax Liens and House Sales?